imohmmed/SWAGY/replit.md

-# SWAGY WORLD - Portfolio Website
+# MoHmmeD WORLD - Portfolio Website

 ## Overview

-SWAGY WORLD is a creative portfolio website that recreates the Windows 98 aesthetic as a modern web application.
+MoHmmeD WORLD is a creative portfolio website that recreates the Windows 98 aesthetic as a modern web application.
 Built with React, TypeScript, and Express.js, it features a nostalgic desktop environment with draggable windows, classic UI elements, and interactive applications showcasing the developer's work and personality.

 ## System Architecture